Sofia-Bourdon/Botanica-Essentials/README.md

 **Target Audience**

-- Botanica Essentials is a skincare and well-being e-commerce site that was inspired by trendy companies' web pages such as glossier.com and milkmakeup.com
-The website is designed to cater primarily to the specific needs and concerns of young adults (ages 18-30) who either follow trends on social media (TikTok, Youtube, etc.) or are interested in improving or managing the health of their skin.
+- Botanica Essentials is a B2C (Business to Customer) e-commerce specialized in skincare and well-being.
+The site was inspired by trendy companies' web pages such as glossier.com and milkmakeup.com, made to cater primarily to the specific needs and concerns of young adults (ages 18-30) who either follow trends on social media (TikTok, Youtube, etc.) or are interested in improving or managing the health of their skin.
 Although, it could also appeal an audience of all ages that is interested in natural beauty or self-care products and advise.

-**Project management with Github Projects:**
+**Project management with Github Projects**

 - Project planning and management was vital for the development of the application.

-- At Github projects, the user stoires were transformed into issues, assigned into Milestones to later be organized into boards and displayed as "backlog", "In progress" and "Under review" and "Done".
+- At Github projects, the user stories were transformed into issues, assigned into Milestones to later be organized into boards and displayed as "backlog", "In progress" and "Under review" and "Done".

 <img width="1512" alt="github_p1" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/1fd0e615-16ba-4f49-bc38-625e6a837531">